 Carolyn C. Meltzer, MD

-Carolyn C. Meltzer, MD, is the RSNA Board liaison for science.
+Carolyn C. Meltzer, MD, is secretary-treasurer of the RSNA Board of Directors and Board liaison for science.

 “I am delighted to serve RSNA at such an exciting time in the journey that is radiology,” Dr. Meltzer said.
 “Our field continues to evolve, lead and catalyze transformative progress in health care, research and discovery, and workforce development.
 This is a time of enormous headway, when disruptive developments such as AI/data science, theranostics, patient-centered interventions, and team-based care models will guide us toward an exciting future.”